top of page

 How can you rise above pain — unwelcome with an acute illness and especially so with a chronic condition?

 The grace and presence of God with you in the moment is sufficient for you to bear up under physical or mental pain that has bodily components that contribute as hormones and neurotransmitters factor in on the cellular level to disturb and discourage you profoundly.
-The Lord has power to make you rise above when your body screams “NO MORE” or when your relationships shrivel like winter leaves on the ground.
+Jesus has power to make you rise above when your body screams “NO MORE” or when your relationships shrivel like winter leaves on the ground.
 He will enable you to be faithful to him through every trial, perfecting his strength as he upholds you in your weakness. “…we shall all be changed…in the twinkling of an eye…” ~ 1 Corinthians 15:51-52

 O Lord, would you give your people supernatural vision to see our pain as light and momentary, achieving for us an eternal weight of glory that makes the suffering here of no comparison?